Aman1570/PaymentAPIDocumentation/TempDoc.md

 The API base URL is: https://payment.telypay.com

 ## Pre-requisites
-Before you start integration, you need to have your API key and Meerchant ID which is available once you register as a business at https://invoice.telypay.com.
-After registration, you can copy your API key and Meerchant ID from the developer menu.
+Before you start integration, you need to have your API key and Merchant ID which is available once you register as a business at https://invoice.telypay.com.
+After registration, you can copy your API key and Merchant ID from the developer menu.

 ### 1. Payment Request (POST)